 The Doctor of Business Administration degree is designed for business professionals who wish to enhance their careers as university professors, executives or consultants.
 Students gain expertise in a variety of business disciplines, with a unique focus on the integration of Christian faith and ethics into instruction and practice.

 Students in the program complete a business core, research core and education core that includes a teaching practicum.
-In addition, students choose a management or marketing concentration for in-depth study.
+In addition, students choose an accounting, management or marketing concentration for in-depth study.

-- Management concentration (includes courses Foundations of Management and Leadership, Strategic Management, Organizational Theory and Behavior, and Human Resources Development)
+- Management concentration (includes courses Organizational Theory and Behavior, Human Resource Development, and Strategic Management)

 - 56-credit-hour program